viviRbi/vyNote/readme.md

 34. What is the difference between for-of and for-in loops?

-35. What’s the benefit of computed property names?
+35. WhatÂ’s the benefit of computed property names?

 36. Explain the async/await keywords.
 Why is it preferred to use this instead of .then() methods?

 37. What is a generator function?
-What’s the point of the yield keyword?
+WhatÂ’s the point of the yield keyword?

 38. What built-in data structures does JavaScript provide?